Whether or not your interest circumambulates around the field of visual arts, this one isn’t one to miss!

 Furniture wouldn’t be too hard to pick since he had done his fair share of designing.
 There would be no end to clocks within spaces and valance drapes would be as dramatic as one would imagine.
 Placement of furniture would also be such that architects may want to put out the feisty Van der Rohe philosophy of ‘less is more’ away from their books till they were done examining Dadarchitecture!

 Dali windows would show the sky, blue and cloudy.
 They would be concentric and with lenses of all kinds.
 He would steer away from regular glass, fitting openings with reflective spheres and magnifying glass.
 Whereas, for doors, they would be replaced by visual barriers, allowing segregation while letting go of constraints within massing.

 Dadarchitecture!
-Would have multitudes of spaces, be it residential, commercial, large or small scale, all of different volumetric qualities.
-But one important space present regardless of functionally, presumed would be a spiritual hub with chapel like qualities, tucked somewhere quiet.
-Where poetry, painting and prayers would happen.
-For obvious reasons, the space could not be devoid of a Freudian couch and a cat.
+It would have multitudes of spaces, be it residential, commercial, large or small scale, all of the different volumetric qualities.
+But one important space present regardless of functionally, presumed would be a spiritual hub with chapel-like qualities, tucked somewhere quiet.
+Where poetry, painting, and prayers would happen.
+For obvious reasons, space could not be devoid of a Freudian couch and a cat.

 While another important space would be a workspace as he held his rest and dreams at a high pedestal.